 Standard permissions model

 Tip: Details about the Axiell Collections Model Application, including identifying which version is running in your environment, can be found here.
 Full details about the Standard Model (Model Application 6.0) can be found here.

-With the introduction of the Standard Model all new implementations of Axiell Collections include a standard permissions model out-of-the-box and, where appropriate, the base set of roles / permissions has already been applied to application objects; for example, the source.email (se) field in acquisition.inf already has read access rights for the PII reader role, write access for the PII writer role, full access for the Data administrator and no access rights for everybody else.
+All new implementations of Axiell Collections now include the standard permissions model with predefined groups such as the Data reader (able to view records in most data sourcesClosed The management of a collection can involve a vast amount of information about objects / items / books, people and organizations, events, administration and more.
+This information is stored as records in data sources.
+Each data source stores a specific type of information: details about collection items, people, events, loans, and so on. but not edit them), the Data writer (able to view and edit records in most data sources), and Data administrator (with super-user access).
+Where appropriate, the base set of groups / permissions has already been applied to application objects; for example, the source.email (se) field in acquisition.inf already has read access rights for the PII reader group, write access for the PII writer group, full access for the Data administrator and no access rights for everybody else.

-It is anticipated that most roles already defined in systems that upgrade to the Standard Model will map to an equivalent in the standard permissions model.
-And, if necessary, custom roles can of course be added.
+It is anticipated that most groups already defined in systems that upgrade to the Standard Model will map to an equivalent in the standard permissions model.
+And, if necessary, custom groups can of course be added.

-The roles and permissions defined in the standard permissions model are:
+The groups and permissions defined in the standard permissions model are:

+Standard permissions model